 Key Managerial Personnel

-Mr. Himanshu Sangal (Managing Director) Mr. Amit Sangal (Executive Director cum CFO)Mr. Shivam Sharma (Company Secretary) of the Company.
+Mr. Himanshu Sangal (Managing Director) Mr. Amit Sangal (Whole Time Director cum CFO)Mr. Shivam Sharma (Company Secretary) of the Company.

 DIRECTOR APPOINTMENT AND REMUNERATION POLICY